 To obtain a firm basis in critical thinking and up-to-date knowledge in nutrition to evaluate current developments in the field and assess program effectiveness.

-The applied Nutrition graduate program is based on a solid scientific foundation with a strong focus on research, nutritional epidemiology, public health perspectives, and cutting edge topics in the field of nutrition.
-Likewise, courses in nutrition communication and food and nutrition program development and evaluation provide a well-rounded view of nutrition.
+The applied Nutrition graduate program is based on a solid scientific foundation with a strong focus on research, nutritional epidemiology, public health perspectives, and nutrition communications.
 The skills obtained will allow graduates to become leaders in and to make significant contributions to the field.

 - Critical evaluation skills through analysis of research literature.